bup/bup/README.md

     chunks will need to be recombined.
 Although there's no restore tool, 'bup fuse' does accomplish some of this already.

- - 'bup fuse' and 'bup ftp' don't auto-join large files.

-    That means you end up with a bunch of little chunk files that you have to cat together by hand.
-Fixing this would be easy, we just haven't yet.

  - 'bup index' is slower than it should be.

     It's still rather fast: it can iterate through all the filenames on my